-Algorithm~H can also be parallelized.
-However, the hash table accesses then become global interactions between the processors.
+Algorithm~H could be parallelized.
+However, the hash table accesses then become global interactions between the PEs.
 The resulting overheads are even larger than the cache faults in the sequential algorithm and cause a severe bottleneck in distributed settings.
 One also has to be very careful if the resulting algorithm is supposed to be \emph{deterministic}, i.e., the generated sample should be the same in repeated runs with the same seeds for the random number generators: race conditions in remote memory accesses or message delivery can easily lead to differences in the generated sample.

-\paragraph*{Algorithm~D} Vitter~\shortcite{Vit84} proposed an elegant sequential algorithm that generates the samples in sorted order without any need for auxiliary data structures.
+\paragraph*{Algorithm~D} \cite{Vit84} proposed an elegant sequential algorithm that generates the samples in sorted order without any need for auxiliary data structures.
 For generating the next sample, Algorithm~D essentially generates an appropriate random deviate that specifies the number of positions to skip.
-Note that the random deviate changes in each step; using sophisticated techniques based on the rejection method, this can be done in constant expected time.
+Note that the random deviate changes in each step; using sophisticated techniques based on the rejection method, generating these random deviates can be done in constant expected time.

-\paragraph{Algorithm~\ABern} Ahrens and Dieter~\shortcite{AhrDie85} use the observation that taking a Bernoulli sample where each element of $1..N$ is sampled with probability $\rho\approx n/N$ yields a sample with $n'\approx n$ elements.
+\paragraph*{Algorithm~\ABern} \cite{AhrDie85} use the observation that taking a Bernoulli sample where each element of $1..N$ is sampled with probability $\rho\approx n/N$ yields a sample with $n'\approx n$ elements.
 If this sample is too big it can be repaired by removing $n'-n$ of the elements randomly.
 By choosing $\rho$ somewhat larger than $n/N$, one can make the case $n'<n$ highly unlikely and simply restart the sampling process if it does occur.
 Bernoulli sampling can be implemented efficiently by generating geometrically distributed random deviates to determine how many elements to skip in each step.
 Algorithm~\ABern is faster than Algorithm~D because generating geometric random deviates needs less arithmetic operations per element.
 In Section~\ref{ss:Bernoulli} we point out that it may be even more important that the parameters of the generated distribution remain the same, as this makes vectorization possible.
 A notable difference of Algorithm~\ABern to the aforementioned approaches is that elements are not generated online, i.e., we have an initial delay of $\Theta(n)$ before the first sample is generated.